-NOTE: The government's cannabis law is undergoing regular changes.
-This website will be updated accordingly, so please check for updates to stay informed about changes to Ryerson's cannabis rules.
+NOTE: Please check this website for updates to stay informed about any changes to Ryerson's cannabis rules.

-On October 17, 2018 the cultivation, sale, possesion and use of recreational cannabis will be legalized across Canada.
+On October 17, 2018 the cultivation, sale, possession and use of recreational cannabis was legalized across Canada.
 Ryerson University is committed to the success of its students, faculty and staff, and is amending its policies to reflect this legislative change.

 Though the law is different, our values remain the same.
 Ryerson is focused on maintaining a safe, secure and healthy environment that puts people first, is supportive of the whole person, and enhances the development of physical, mental and spiritual well-being of its community members.

 To help with the transition, this website will serve as a central hub to answer your questions, provide you with updates, and direct you to valuable resources along the way.